ncatlab/nlab-content/pages/0/7/7/1/1770/content.md

 * The category of ordinary [[manifolds]] is a [[full subcategory]] of smooth spaces:
   $$
-    Diff \hookrightarrow SmoothSp
+    SmthMfd \hookrightarrow SmoothSet
     \,.
   $$
-  When one regards smooth spaces concretely as sheaves on $Diff$, then this inclusion is of course just the [[Yoneda embedding]].
+  When one regards smooth spaces concretely as sheaves on $SmthMfd$, then this inclusion is of course just the [[Yoneda embedding]].

 * The full [[subcategory]]
   $$
-    DiffSp \subset SmoothSp
+    DiffSp \subset SmoothSet
   $$
   on [[concrete sheaf|concrete sheaves]] is called the category of *[[diffeological spaces]]*.